Mailo85/datasciencecoursera/README.md

 # datasciencecoursera
-Projects for the MSDS Data Science at the Cu Boulder.
+Projects for the MSDS Data Science at the CU Boulder.